-The Department of Mechanical Engineering at the University of Washington houses one of the major mechanical engineering graduate programs in the United States.
-Approximately 235 graduate students study in the department, including 153 full-time students, and 82 part-time students who work full-time in industry.
+The Department of Mechanical Engineering at the University of Washington houses one of the premier mechanical engineering graduate programs in the United States.

-To accommodate schedules of employed students, the Master of Science in Mechanical Engineering (MSME) and Master of Science in Engineering (MSE) courses are available online or on campus.
+To accommodate schedules of employed students, the Master of Science in Mechanical Engineering (MSME) courses are available online or on campus.

 Instruction focuses on the integration of technological systems to solve practical problems.
 The curriculum and research reflect the technical diversity of mechanical engineering and meet the needs of our constituents.

 The Department of Mechanical Engineering offers the following graduate degree and non-degree programs:

 - Master of Science in Mechanical Engineering (MSME)

 - Doctor of Philosophy (Ph.D.)
 Pre-M.S. or post-M.S. entry

 - Graduate Non-Matriculated (GNM) For students who wish to take graduate-level classes but are not enrolled in a degree program